-We enter into supply agreements with our customers that generally have an initial term of up to three years.
-Although there are no minimum purchase requirements in our supply agreements, our customers do provide us with rolling forecasts of their demand requirements.
+We enter into supply agreements with our customers that generally have an initial term of two to three years.
+Although there are no minimum purchase requirements in our supply agreements, our customers do provide us with forecasts of their demand requirements.
 Our supply agreements generally include provisions for pricing and periodic review of pricing, consignment of our customer's unique production equipment to us and sharing benefits from cost-savings derived from our efforts.
 We are generally required to purchase materials, which may include long lead-time materials, to meet the stated demands of our customers.
-After procuring materials, we manufacture products for our customers based on purchase orders that contain terms regarding product quantities, delivery locations and delivery dates.
-Our customers generally are obligated to purchase finished goods that we have manufactured according to their demand requirements.
+After procuring materials, we manufacture products for our customers based on purchase orders that contain terms regarding quantity, delivery location and delivery dates.
+Our customers generally are required to purchase finished goods from us.
 Materials that are not consumed by our customers within a specified period of time or are no longer required due to a product's cancellation or end-of-life are typically designated as excess or obsolete inventory under our contracts.
-Once materials are designated as either excess or obsolete inventory, our customers are typically required to purchase such inventory from us even if they have chosen to cancel production of the related products.
+After materials are designated as either excess or obsolete inventory, our customers are typically required to purchase the inventory from us even if they have chosen to cancel production of the related products.